Georgia Tech warms up on offense, beats East Carolina, 79-54

-ATLANTA (AP) — Curtis Haywood II scored a career-high 18 points Friday, and Georgia Tech overcame a slow start to ease past East Carolina, 79-54, as the Yellow Jackets found their lost shooting touch.
+ATLANTA (AP) — Curtis Haywood II scored a career-high 18 points to help Georgia Tech overcome a slow start, but his memory may have been more important than any of his baskets as the Jackets eased past East Carolina, 79-54 on Friday night.

+Tech (3-1) missed eight of its first 10 shots and fell behind the Pirates (2-2), 11-6, and Haywood thought back almost a year to when he and former teammate Ben Lammers both went for a defensive rebound late in a game and tipped it in.
+For the other team.

+“We started out slow and I was a little roused up,” Haywood said.
+“I was a little angry at my team for the way we were playing, so I was going a little crazy during the timeout saying all kinds of words.”

+Haywood, who hit 5-of-9 from the field, including 3-of-5 from deep, brought up the painful memory.
+After the rant, the Jackets locked in.
+And once they locked in, East Carolina was locked out.

-Jayden Gardner scored 13 points for ECU (2-2) and Seth LeDay added nine points and nine rebounds off the bench, but the Pirates could not overcome 22 turnovers and a big difference in 3-point shooting.
+Jayden Gardner scored 13 points and Seth LeDay added nine points and nine rebounds off the bench, but East Carolina could not overcome 22 turnovers and a big difference in 3-point shooting.

-The Jackets made 12 3-pointers in a season-opening win over Lamar, which was the most made in a game in head coach Josh Pastner’s two-plus seasons at the helm, but then shot just 27.6 percent from the field in Tuesday’s 66-53 loss at Tennessee, the lowest percentage in Pastner’s tenure.
-Friday, they hit 9-of-17 long shots.
+“I thought Tech got on a good offensive run,” East Caroalina coach Joe Dooley said.
+“It was an avalanche.
+It was very disappointing the way we handled adversity.
+Tonight, we got hit and we didn’t compete.”

-Jose Alvarado added nine points, six assists, four rebounds and three steals for Tech and Michael Devoe, coming back from a toe injury, had 13 points and four steals.
+Jose Alvarado added nine points, six assists, four rebounds and three steals.
+Michael Devoe, coming back from a toe fracture, also scored 13 points and had four steals.

-The Jackets missed eight of their first 10 shots and fell behind 9-2 before warming to a 40-24 halftime.

-Tech pulled away in the middle of the first half when Haywood hit 3-pointers on back-to-back possessions before Shembari Phillips followed with a third straight long ball and a bank shot for a 34-18 lead.
+The Jackets pulled away when Haywood hit back-to-back 3-pointers and Shembari Phillips followed with a trey and a jumper for a 34-18 lead.

+“Curt did a great job after the first media timeout,” Tech coach Josh Pastner said.
+“You can speak until you’re blue in the face (as a coach) about how every possession matters, but the best way for people to understand that is through experience.”

 BIG PICTURE

-East Carolina: The Pirates held each of their first three opponents (Delaware State, James Madison and Lamar) under 30 percent shooting from beyond the 3-point arc.
+East Carolina: The Pirates held each of their first three opponents (Delaware State, James Madison and Lamar) under 30 percent shooting from deep.
 The Jackets made 52.9 percent.

+Georgia Tech: The Jackets played improved defense.
+For the first time, no one fouled out.

 UP NEXT: